 28.04.11.
 CONTAMINATED WATER.
 Avonside Dr view, tree feller machines & crane, Avon River bank, River Rd, national state of emergency

-In the morning, when I trekked along Avonside Dr by Avonside Girls High ghost, I saw workmen & their machines on the opp river bank.
+In the morning, when I trekked along Avonside Dr near Avonside Girls High ruin, I saw workmen & their machines on the opposite riverbank.
 I stood on Swanns Rd Bridge, watching workmen having tea & feeding bread to ducks.
-No trees on River Rd bank looked dangerous to me.
-As it was over 2 months post 22.02.11 Killer Quake & nearly 8 months post 04.09.10 Darfield Quake, I doubted those trees were dangerous.
+No trees on River Rd looked dangerous to me.
+As it was over two months post 22 February 2011 quake & nearly eight months post 4 September 2010 quake, I doubted those trees were dangerous.

 28.04.11.
 Swanns Rd Bridge view, Avon River & tree feller machines & crane, River Rd, national state of emergency

-The snag with a National State of Emergency, controlled by military, CD, was that destroyers, like tree fellers & demolishers, oozed from quakemire, rubbing their paws, drooling for money, by destroying what others had built & nurtured for years: buildings & mature trees.
+The snag with a National State-of-Emergency, controlled by CD then military, was that destroyers, like tree-fellers & demolishers, oozed from quakemire, rubbing their paws, drooling for money, by destroying what others had built & nurtured for years: buildings & mature trees.

 28.04.11.
 Feb 22 quake tilted power poles & tree feller crane, River Rd, national state of emergency

-A week post Feb 22 Killer Quake I'd seen only one dangerous oak tree, felled by a nor'wester, which had crushed a shipping container in Hagley Park.
+A week post 22 February 2011 quake I'd seen only one dangerous oak tree, felled by a nor'wester, which crushed a shipping-container in Hagley Park.
 It was an excuse for destroyers to fell nearby oaks in Hagley Park.
 Public safety of course, as the planned Ellerslie Flower Show was cancelled due to the quake & a marquee was already partially erected.
-Council couldn't have mighty oaks crashing down on grievers during the forthcoming memorial service.
+Council couldn't have mighty oaks crashing down on grievers during the forthcoming memorial-service.

 28.04.11.
 Swanns Rd Bridge view, poplar tree fell & crane, national state of emergency